 When assessing a child that is using both American Sign Language and Spoken English, it is important to determine the child's primary language.
+In other words, what language are they the strongest?
 Things to consider are: Which language is used primarily at home?
 Which language is used at school?
 Which language was introduced first?
 What ages were the languages introduced?
-Which language is primarily used by the parents?
+Which language is primarily used by your family?
+The evaluator may find that your child uses both languages equally or your child may be skilled in one language over the other.